brett-gt/IntrusionDetectionSystem/README.md

 2. Experimented with both L1 and L2 kernel and activity regularizers.
 L2 kernel regularization showed improved results with a fully-connected network.
 L1 activity regularized on just the hidden layer seemed to improve the sparse network.

-3. Exerimented with fully connected and a sparse autoencoder architecture.
+3. Experimented with fully connected and a sparse autoencoder architecture.
 Sparsity applied to the encoding layer (with more neurons to start with) produced better results.

 4. Tried quantile normalization.
 Produced inferior results.